Hilltop (Columbus, Ohio): 20th century

 Also during the early 20th century, the Hilltop became the home for many "well-to-do" African American families who owned large parcels of land still used for farming and other entrepreneurial endeavors.
 One such family was the Carter family, whose migration from Virginia to Ohio had occurred years earlier.
 The matriarch of the family was actually a native American and the patriarch an African American.
 Together throughout the period of 1900-1940, they had 11 children, many of whom went on to become civic leaders in Columbus, Dayton and other Ohio and California cities.
 Most notably, Mary Carter Glascor, and her brother, Judge Russell Carter are known for their outstanding service to their communities and universities.
-Both are graduates of Ohio State University and went on to obtain graduate and higher degrees, from various schools, including Harvard University.
+Both are graduates of The Ohio State University and went on to obtain graduate and higher degrees, from various schools, including Harvard University.

 By 1924, the population had reached 15,000 and the community was self-sustaining with schools, employment and services for its residents.
 Growth slowed during the war years, but following the war it began to increase yet again.
 Many businesses were prospering at the time and the Hilltop's political activeness was at its peak.
 With the mayor of Columbus hailing from the Hilltop, there was a strong sense of community within the area.
 With General Motors (Fisher Body and Delphi divisions) being the source of jobs for many local residents.
 As time went on, Hilltop became susceptible to many of the same problems as other urban areas as businesses began to close and residents moved further outside the city limits.